mvillafuertem/scala-1/topics/patterns/exhaustivity.md

   case n => s"There are $n."
 ```

-Here, we introduce a new identifier, `n`, which is bound to the scrutinee where it has failed to match `1`, `2` or `3`.
-This
+Here, we introduce a new identifier, `n`, which is bound to the scrutinee after it has failed to match `1`, `2`
-is something we have seen already, in fact.
+or `3`.
+This is something we have seen already, in fact.
 When we wrote the pattern, earlier,
 ```scala
 case Color(red, green, blue) =>
 ```
 the identifiers, `red`, `green` and `blue` are also patterns which are used to "match" against the three
 parameters of `Color`, but being wildcard patterns, we know they will always match.
+The difference in this case
+is that they always match on each of the parameters, rather than always matching the entire scrutinee value.
+So
-So their primary function is
-to bind new identifiers to each of the three parameters so we can use them directly on the right-hand side
+their primary function is to bind new identifiers to each of the three parameters so we can use them directly on
-of the case clause.
+the right-hand side of the case clause.

+A case-class extractor such as `case Color(red, green, blue)` is guaranteed to match any instance of `Color`,
+but if we had written, `case Color(0.0, green, blue)` then this would be known not to exhaustively match every
+possible instance of `Color`—a scrutinee of `Color(1.0, 2.0, 3.0)` would not match, for example—and further
+cases would need to be specified to ensure totality.

+This applies recursively to nested case-class matches, of course.

 ## Enumerations and Sealed types

 A wildcard match does not always make sense, though.
 If we were to to match a scrutinee which was an
 `Option[Int]`, we would know that matching `case Some(value)` and `case None` would be guaranteed to match.
-`Option[T]` is a sealed type, so there are no other possible subtypes other than these, and therefore no
+`Option[T]` is a _sealed type_, which means there are no other possible subtypes other than these two, and
-need to provide a wildcard match at the end to handle any other cases.
+therefore no need to provide a wildcard match at the end to handle any other cases.

-This is something Scala is also able to work out, as long as the type of the scrutinee is a union type, a
+This is something Scala is also able to know, as long as the type of the scrutinee is a union type, a sealed
-sealed type such as an enumeration, a `Boolean` or, trivially, a `Unit`.
-This feature is called _exhaustivity
+type such as an enumeration, a `Boolean` or, trivially, a `Unit`.
+This feature is called
-checking_, and we say that it checks that the match is _exhaustive_ in the sense that it _exhausts_ the set of
+_exhaustivity checking_, and we say that it checks that the match is _exhaustive_ in the sense that it
-possible values such that there is nothing left to try to match against.
-And it guarantees the _totality_ of the
+_exhausts_ the set of possible values to consider such that there is nothing remaining to try to match against.
-match expression, which is something we want.
+And it guarantees the _totality_ of the match expression, which is something we want.

 Provided Scala can prove that, collectively, the cases listed inside a `match` will handle any value we pass to
 it, it will consider the match exhaustive.